Peterliang233/Peterliang233/README.md

 Here are some ideas to get you started:

-- 🔭 I’m an ncuacmer & ncuhomer
+- 🔭 I’m a ncuacmer & ncuhomer
 - 🔭 I’m currently working on ncuhome
 - 🌱 I’m currently learning golang & algorithm